 Certain therapeutic options are already available worldwide, while others are still applied only in limited numbers in leading hospitals.

 Causative factors for liver cancer

-The exact cause of liver cancer development is changes (mutations) in the liver cells DNA that make them grow and reproduce unstoppably.
+The exact cause of liver cancer development changes (mutations) in the liver cells DNA that make them grow and reproduce unstoppably.
 The uncontrolled atypical cells eventually form a malignant neoplasm.